maherharb/Diffraction/README.md

 >> Probe.Energy = 60000;
 ```

-Electrons scatter at much smaller angles than xrays and the detector parameters must be adjusted accordingly:
+And as electrons scatter at much smaller angles than xrays and the detector parameters must be adjusted accordingly:
 ```matlab
 >> Detector.Shape = 'square'
 >> Detector.Size = 16